 Step 1.
 Set up personalization

-If multiple people are using the same Google Home device, everyone who wants to ring their own phone must link their Google Account and voice to Google Home, even the person who set up Google Home.
+If multiple people are using the same Google Nest or Home speaker or display, everyone who wants to ring their own phone must link their Google Account and voice to the speaker or display, even the person who set it up.

-If you're the only person using Google Home, or you've already linked your Google Account and voice, skip this step.
+If you're the only person using your speaker or display, or you've already linked your Google Account and voice, skip this step.

 - Open the Google Home app .